Hear from our Graduates

-Political Science and Geography (Single Honors Political Science), June 2014
+Political Science and Geography (Single Honors Political Science) Graduate, June 2014

 "The Political Science Department provided me with an exceptional academic experience.
 Over my four years of study, I developed a well-rounded understanding of the subject.
 With one of the country’s best resourced libraries, a vast online academic infrastructure and a department staffed by world leading academics, the university really helped develop my capabilities as a political scientist.
 I would recommend the department to any student with an interest in social science looking to begin a challenging and rewarding journey."